spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-macos-and-linux.md

 ### RabbitMQ

 To access RabbitMQ UI, use `spryker` as a username and `secret` as a password.
 You can adjust the credentials in `deploy.yml`.
-See [Deploy file reference - 1.0](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file-reference-1.0.html) to learn about the Deploy file.
+For information about the Deploy file, see [Deploy file reference - 1.0](/docs/scos/dev/the-docker-sdk/{{site.version}}/deploy-file/deploy-file-reference-1.0.html).

 ## Getting the list of useful commands